jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 ### 158 Deportation liability of residence class visa holder due to fraud, forgery, etc
-(1) A residence class visa holder is liable for deportation if— (a) the person is convicted of an offence where it is established that—
+(1) A residence class visa holder is liable for deportation if— (a) the person is convicted or found guilty of, or pleads guilty to, an offence where it is established that—
     (i) any of the information provided in relation to the person's application, or purported application, for a residence class visa or entry permission was fraudulent, forged, false, or misleading, or any relevant information was concealed; or
     (ii) any of the information provided in relation to the person's, or any other person’s, application, or purported application, for a visa on the basis of which the residence class visa was granted was fraudulent, forged, false, or misleading, or any relevant information was concealed; or
   (b) the Minister determines that—